nhanhoangtrong/nhanhoangtrong/README.md

 - 👋 Hi, I’m @nhanhoangtrong
 - 👀 I’m interested in application development
-- 🌱 I’m currently learning blockchain development
+- 🌱 I’m currently work as fullstack blockchain engineer
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/hoangtrongnhan)

 <!---